akifuji/academic-kickstart/content/en/home/accomplishments.md

 #   Begin/end multi-line descriptions with 3 quotes `"""`.

 # Amount
+#  Research Grant for Social Science 2024, Nomura Foundation (April 2024 - March 2026): 700,000JPY
+#  Research Grant for Research on Simulation and Gaming 2023, Foundation for the Fusion of Science and Technology (February 2024 - March 2026): 950,000JPY
 #  Sumisei Award for Women in Humanities and Social Sciences, Sumitomo Life Insurance Company (February 2023): 2,000,000JPY
 #  Grant-in-Aid for JSPS Fellows, Awarded by Japan Society for the Promotion of Science (April 2022 - March 2024): 2,300,000JPY
 #  Graduate Travel Award 2022, Awarded by Society for Personality and Social Psychology (February 2022): 55USD